 Do not leave your card on your chair.
 If you forget to carry your card with you to the stage, ask the stage attendant to make a card for you so that your name can be read aloud as you cross the stage.

 Step 17: Line up to enter the convocation hall

 Students, faculty, and dignitaries enter the convocation hall approximately 20 minutes before the ceremony.
-You need to be lined up by 9:30 a.m. for morning ceremonies and 2:00 p.m. for afternoon ceremonies, and 6:00 p.m. for the evening ceremony.
+You need to be lined up by 9:30 a.m. for morning ceremonies, 2:00 p.m. for afternoon ceremonies, and 6:00 p.m. for the evening ceremony.